htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    ``SUSPEND``.
 Only ``START`` and user defined attributes worked.
    :ticket:`7542`

--  Fixed a bug in *condor_gpu_discovery* and *condor_gpu_utilization* that could result in a crash on PowerPC processors :ticket:`7605`
+-  Fixed a bug in *condor_gpu_discovery* and *condor_gpu_utilization* that could result in a crash on PowerPC processors.
+   :ticket:`7605`

 -  Fixed a bug that prevented ``$(KNOB:$(DEFAULT_VALUE))`` from being recognised by the configuration system and *condor_submit* as a macro with a default value that was also a macro.
 As a result neither value would be substituted.
    :ticket:`7360`

--  Fixed a bug that prevented the GPU from being re-assigned bach to the Partitionable slot when a Dynamic slot containing a GPU was preempted.
+-  Fixed a bug that prevented the GPU from being re-assigned back to the Partitionable slot when a Dynamic slot containing a GPU was preempted.
 This would result in the *condor_startd* aborting if the preemting job wanted a GPU and no free GPU was available.
    :ticket:`7591`